KufbsrieEwz/Code-Ninjas/Kahoot!/Docs.md

 # Docs for Kahoot! project!

-there are 2 parts to this project index.html + script.js in root folder and the backend folder
+there are 2 parts to this project index.html + script.js in frontend folder and the backend folder

 - index.html + script.js is the frond end that the students will see and use to anwser questions
 - backend will be what is displayed it will also commuicate with the clients to provide questions and answers